Adnn/notes_graphics/docs/rtr.md

 Because of the recursion, for every ray the integral is evaluated again at the intersection.
 Integrals are evaluated via _Monte Carlo_ methods.

 Ray are shot to point-sample the integrand.
 At the intersection, the new integral is solved by point-sampling the integral again.
-The ray bounces to build a _path_, the light carried along each path provides one evaluation the integrand: this procedure is called _path tracing_.
+The ray bounces to build a _path_, the light carried along each path provides one evaluation of the integrand: this procedure is called _path tracing_.

 Path tracing can render mirror-like, glossy or diffuse material, soft shadows, transparent objects along with caustic effects.